Publications

 2024

-- FedDAT: An Approach for Foundation Model Finetuning in Multi-Modal Heterogeneous Federated LearningHaokun Chen , Yao Zhang , Daniel Krompass , and 1 more authorAAAI 2024
+- FedDAT: An Approach for Foundation Model Finetuning in Multi-Modal Heterogeneous Federated LearningHaokun Chen , Yao Zhang , Denis Krompass , and 2 more authorsAAAI 2024

 FedDAT presents an approach for foundation model finetuning in multi-modal heterogeneous federated learning.
 The method addresses challenges in federated adaptation of large foundation models across diverse data modalities and client distributions.